Murder of Timothy McCoy: Funeral

+The 1981 memorial service conducted for the nine unidentified victims of John Wayne Gacy.

 By 1980, only twenty-four of Gacy's thirty-three victims had been identified.
 The following year, the nine unidentified victims of Gacy—then-including Timothy McCoy—were laid to rest in separate Chicago cemeteries following a service conducted outside the Oakridge Cemetery mausoleum in Hillside, Illinois.
 Each identical copper-colored casket was donated by local funeral directors.
 At the service, Cook County Medical Examiner Dr. Robert Stein issued a final plea for the parents of the remaining unidentified victims to come forward to identify their sons, stating: "I don't want [your sons] to go to [their] resting place as just so many numbers."
 He concluded his eulogy by stating the efforts to identify the victims were "not over yet.
 At least, I hope [they are] not over."
 The inscriptions upon each of the unmarked tombstones read: "We Remembered" followed by their interment date of June 12, 1981.

 Each funeral was provided free by members of the funeral service industry, with the executive secretary of the Funeral Directors Services Association, Tom Moriarty, stating the location of each burial site would not be disclosed to the media in order to prevent the graves from becoming macabre tourist attractions.